 Premiums for insurance cover are deducted from your Super Savings - Corporate Accumulation account.

+Premiums for partial weeks are not pro-rated.
 For full details of Income Protection premiums, refer to the Premiums section of this Corporate Insurance Guide.

 Bring your current cover with you